Shuwaikh

 Shuwaikh (الشويخ) is a seaside district of Kuwait City in Kuwait.
 It comprises eight blocks.
-Shuwaikh also has an industrial area, a port, a commercial area, a healthcare area and an education area; all of which form their own census-designated districts.
+Shuwaikh also has an industrial area, the nation's key port that shares the district's name, a commercial area, a healthcare area and an education area; all of which form their own census-designated districts.

 Area

 The area of Shuwaikh is partly industrial and partly rural.
-This area offers Souq al-Juma which is a Friday market that sells many things such as furniture, clothes, animals, new and used goods, and much more.
-Shuwaikh is commonly recognized for the Shuwaikh port which is Kuwait's most important port because it contains a power station and water desalination which supplies all of Kuwait city.
+It includes Souq al-Juma, which is a Friday market that sells furniture, clothes, new and used goods, and much more.
+Next to the Souq al-Juma is an animal market that has been criticized for the extensive animal abuse committed by the sellers of the animals.
+Shuwaikh is commonly recognized for the Shuwaikh port which is Kuwait's most important port because it contains a power station and water desalination which supplies all of Kuwait City.